AG7GN/kenwood/README.md

 Files related to Kenwood radios
 ## 710.sh

-VERSION 20180820
+VERSION 20191209

 This script provides CAT control of a Kenwood TM-D710G or TM-V71A radio on a Raspberry Pi.
 It requires a serial/USB cable between the radio and the Pi.
 An RT Systems programming cable will work, as will a Kenwood PG-5G or equivalent.

-### Installation
+## Easy Installation
 - Make sure your Pi is connected to the Internet.
-- Connect your radio's serial cable to your Pi.
+- Click __Raspberry > Hamradio > Update Pi and Ham Apps__.
+- Check __710.sh__, click __OK__.

+## Manual Installation

 - Open a Terminal and run these commands:

-		ls -l /dev/serial/by-id
-	For example:

-		pi@gokitpi:/dev/serial/by-id $ ls -l
-		total 0
-		lrwxrwxrwx 1 root root 13 May 21 20:31 usb-Prolific_Technology_Inc._USB-Serial_Controller_D-if00-port0 -> ../../ttyUSB0
-- Locate a part of that string that uniquely identifies the serial port.
-In this example, __USB-Serial__ would work.
-- Run these commands in the Terminal:

 		cd ~
 		rm -rf kenwood/
 		git clone https://github.com/AG7GN/kenwood

-- Open `710.sh` in a text editor and locate this line:

-		PORT="$(ls -l $DIR 2>/dev/null | grep USB-Serial)"

-  If necessary, change the __USB-Serial__ string to look for to match your cable's ID.
-- Save the file and exit the editor.

-- Copy the script to `/usr/local/bin`:

-		sudo cp kenwood/710.sh /usr/local/bin
+		sudo cp kenwood/710.sh /usr/local/bin/

-### Run
+## Run
 - Open a terminal and run:

 		710.sh
 	and follow the instructions.

+By default, the script will look for USB-serial cables (represented as files) in `/dev/serial/by-id`.
+If any of the devices listed have filenames that contain any of these strings, then the script should automatically select and use that cable to communicate with the radio:

+		USB-Serial

+		RT_Systems

+		usb-FTDI

+## Notes

+You can optionally supply the serial port used to connect to your radio using the `-p PORT` argument.
+For example:

+	tnc.sh -p /dev/ttyUSB0 set timeout 3

+Alternatively, you optionally supply a string to grep for in `/dev/serial/by-id` to determine the serial port used to connect to your radio using the `-s PORTSTRING` argument.
+For example:

+	tnc.sh -s RT_Systems get info

+If a port is supplied using `-p PORT`, it will take precedence over a `-s PORTSTRING` search string."